Azure/CanadaPubSecALZ/docs/architecture.md

 * App Registration - Consider disabling for all users and created on-demand by CloudOps teams.
 * Sign-In Logs - Logs are exported to Log Analytics workspace & Sentinel used for threat hunting (Security Monitoring Team).
 * Break-glass procedure - Process documented and implemented including 2 break glass accounts with different MFA devices & split up passwords.
-*	Azure Directory to Azure Active Directory sychronization - Are the identities synchronized or using cloud only account?
+*	Azure Directory to Azure Active Directory synchronization - Are the identities synchronized or using cloud only account?

 ### 4.1 Service Principal Accounts